-LepR deficiency obesity is an ultra-rare genetic disorder that causes hyperphagia and severe, early onset obesity.
-LepR deficiency accounts for an estimated 1% of cases of severe, early onset obesity.
-Based on epidemiology studies in small cohorts of patients with severe, early onset obesity, we estimate that our addressable patient population for this disorder is approximately 500 to 2,000 patients in the United States.
+LEPR deficiency obesity is an ultra-rare genetic disorder that causes hyperphagia and severe, early onset obesity.
+LEPR deficiency accounts for an estimated 1% of cases of severe, early onset obesity.
+Based on clinical epidemiology studies in small cohorts of patients with severe, early onset obesity, we estimate that our addressable patient population for this disorder is approximately 500 to 2,000 patients in the United States, through our genetic epidemiological estimates suggest the number may be moderately higher.

-Leptin's role in obesity has been elucidated by characterization of severely obese people with homozygous mutations that impair the activity of leptin, including disruption of signaling at the LepR, known as LepR deficiency obesity.
-Under normal conditions, leptin can activate POMC neurons and the downstream MC4, but like other deficiencies upstream in the MC4 pathway, lack of signaling at LepR results in loss of function in the MC4 pathway.
+Leptin's role in obesity has been elucidated by characterization of severely obese people with homozygous mutations that impair the activity of leptin, including disruption of signaling at the LEPR, known as LEPR deficiency obesity.
+Under normal conditions, leptin can activate POMC neurons and the downstream MC4, but like other deficiencies upstream in the MC4 pathway, lack of signaling at LEPR results in loss of function in the MC4 pathway.

-Like POMC deficiency obesity, patients with LepR deficiency obesity exhibit hyperphagia and severe obesity from early childhood.
-LepR deficiency is also associated with hypogonadism and reduced immune function.
-We have enrolled our first patients in our LepR deficiency obesity Phase 3 clinical trial, and expect to complete enrollment in 2018.
-Currently there are no approved or effective therapies for LepR deficiency obesity.
+Like POMC deficiency obesity, patients with LEPR deficiency obesity exhibit hyperphagia and severe obesity from early childhood.
+LEPR deficiency is also associated with hypogonadism and reduced immune function.
+We have completed enrollment of the pivotal cohort for our LEPR deficiency obesity Phase 3 clinical trial, and expect to report initial Phase 3 data in the third quarter of 2019.
+It is our intention to file our NDA for LEPR deficiency obesity concurrently with our NDA for POMC deficiency obesity, as enrollment of our pivotal cohort completed almost simultaneously.
+Currently there are no approved or effective therapies for LEPR deficiency obesity.